derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/09/2025 16:18:30 : 3 Database Admins walked into a NoSQL bar.
+22/09/2025 16:22:07 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer walks into a foo...
+Number of days since I have encountered an array index error: -1.
 <!-- replace-with-joke ends -->